winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 122\.
 The Bhagavān then rose from his seat and went to the meeting hall.
 He prepared a seat and sat down.
 He then told the monks, “There’s a famine in this region that’s making it difficult to solicit alms.
 It would be best for all of you to split into groups and visit people you know in Vaiśālī and Vṛji where there’s no shortage of food.
 I will stay here in this safe abode with Ānanda.
 Why is that?
 It’s dangerous when there’s such shortages.”
 The monks accepted his instruction and did so.
 The Buddha and Ānanda stayed there by themselves.
 {: #p122}

 123\.
 After the summer retreat, the Buddha became sick, and his whole body ached.
 The Buddha thought to himself, “Now, I’ve become sick, and my whole body is in pain, but none of my disciples are present.
-It wouldn’t be appropriate for me to obtain nirvāṇa.
+It wouldn’t be appropriate for me to obtain <em>nirvāṇa</em>.
 I must make effort to extend my life with my own power for now.”
 {: #p123}

 124\.
 The Bhagavān then emerged from his quiet abode and sat in an open place.
-When Ānanda saw him, he hurried over and said, “Now that I see the sage’s face, his sickness has made it worse!”
+When Ānanda saw him, he hurried over and said, “Now that I see the sage, his sickness has made him look worse!”
 {: #p124}

 125\. Ānanda also said, “When the Bhagavān was sick, I felt trepidation, and the bond of sorrow depressed me.
 I didn’t know which way I was going.
 But I’m still breathing.
-I think to myself, ‘The Tathāgata isn’t completely extinguished yet. the world’s eye hasn’t ceased yet.
+I think to myself, ‘The Tathāgata isn’t completely extinguished yet.
+The world’s eye hasn’t ceased yet.
 The great teaching hasn’t declined yet.’
 Does he not have instructions for the assembled monks now?”
 {: #p125}

 126\.
 The Buddha told Ānanda, “Does the Saṅgha need something from me?
 If there were someone who said, ‘I maintain the Saṅgha’ or ‘I collect the Saṅgha,’ this person would have some instructions for the assembly.
 The Tathāgata doesn’t say, ‘I maintain the Saṅgha’ or ‘I collect the Saṅgha.’
 Why must he have some instructions for the Saṅgha?